samdroidpiercy/jptest/README.md

 Challenge
 ---------

-Retrieve and display a driver's booking results from the following query, using information you deem relevant and bearing in mind the time limit.:
+Using network requests, retrieve and display a driver's booking results from the following query.
+Use information you deem relevant bearing in mind the time limit:

 https://raw.githubusercontent.com/samdroidpiercy/jptest/main/bookings.json

-Retrieve the details of a booking when tapped and create a view to display the details of the bookings to the driver, using information you deem relevant and bearing in mind the time limit.
+Retrieve the details of a booking when tapped and create a view to display the details of the bookings to the driver.
+Use information you deem relevant and bearing in mind the time limit:

 https://raw.githubusercontent.com/samdroidpiercy/jptest/main/booking/{BOOKING_ID}.json